-Salary The Committee increased Ms. Parker's salary by 4% to \$835,000 to reflect changes in the market for executive talent and her continued outstanding performance.
-Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2016 is equal to 1.25 times her fiscal year end salary, as set forth in her employment agreement.
-Other Performance Factor The Committee applied a factor of 225% with respect to other performance factors for Ms. Parker in fiscal 2016 compared to a factor of 180% in fiscal 2015.
-The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year, which included: Continued to centralize the human resources organization to deliver cost efficiency, leverage expertise across the Company and allow segments to focus on strategic activities that directly align with their business goals.
-Enhanced the ability to develop world-class talent through successful implementation of a new performance management process and leadership development programs.
-Strengthened recruitment strategies to position Disney as an employer of choice for technology talent, expanded hiring of veterans, and increased female and diverse executive hires.
-Continued integration of strong global security practices in support of the opening of Shanghai Disney Resort and in response to the heightened threat of terrorism worldwide.
-Equity Award Value The equity award value for Ms. Parker is equal to 2.6 times her fiscal year end salary (compared to a minimum value of two times her fiscal year end salary as set forth in her employment agreement) based on Mr. Iger's recommendation, Ms. Parker's continued outstanding performance and the market for executive talent.
+Salary The Committee increased Ms. Parker's salary in August 2017 by 17% to \$975,000 to reflect changes in the market for executive talent and her continued outstanding performance.
+Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2017 is equal to 1.4 times her fiscal year end salary, as set forth in her employment agreement.
+Other Performance Factor The Committee applied a factor of 150% with respect to other performance factors for Ms. Parker in fiscal 2017 compared to a factor of 225% in fiscal 2016.
+The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year, which included: Hired new Chief Diversity Officer fully dedicated to driving the people, culture and diversity strategies for the Company.
+Led the people strategy for the BAMTech acquisition from planning through integration.
+Developed enhanced workplace technology solutions for employee communications and interaction.
+Enhanced the ability to develop world-class talent through an executive assessment process for developing senior executive candidates and development of on-demand learning opportunities for all employees.
+Provided leadership through unprecedented frequency of natural disasters and employee emergency events and continued the integration of strong global security and intellectual property protection practices in response to a heightened security environment worldwide.
+Equity Award Value The equity award value for Ms. Parker is equal to 2.6 times her fiscal year end salary (compared to a minimum value of two times her fiscal year end salary as set forth in her employment agreement as in effect at the time the award was made) based on Mr. Iger's recommendation, Ms. Parker's continued outstanding performance and the market for executive talent.